userfront/guide/all/docs/api.md

 ::::: row
 :::: left

-Lists all the roles available in your project.
+Lists all the roles available in your account.

 <parameters path="/v0/roles" verb="get" />